How To Start Seeds Indoors

-- Herbs, such as basil, oregano and thyme (6-8 weeks before planting time).
+- Herbs, such as basil, oregano and thyme (6-8 weeks before planting time; transplant after last frost date).
 Herbs can also be direct seeded, but since it takes quite a while to get a large enough plant to start harvesting leaves, we recommend starting indoors.

 These crops can be started indoors or outdoors, but will typically do well direct seeded into the garden.
-Given the space and time constraints in our garden, we usually don’t bother to start them indoors:
+Given the space and time constraints involved in growing indoors, we usually direct seed them into the garden but you can get a jump on the season by starting them indoors:

 - Asian greens